-Upon request of the employee, all record of any disciplinary action taken by the Employer shall, with the exception of suspensions, be removed from the employee's file and destroyed thirty-six (36) months after the date of the incident.
-Record of suspensions will remain on file for a period of thirty-six (36) months following the expiry of suspension.
+Upon written request of the employee, all record of any disciplinary action taken by the Employer shall, with the exception of suspensions, be removed from the employee's file and destroyed eighteen (18) months after the date of the incident.
+Record of suspensions will remain on file for a period of eighteen (18) months following the expiry of suspension.
+The written request shall be destroyed at the same time as the record of disciplinary action is destroyed.